jlangch/venice/doc/readme/ext-charts.md

 - [Pie Chart](#pie-chart)
 - [Download Libraries](#download-required-3rd-party-libs)

-**Note:** Due to an incompatible API change in the XChart 3.8.0 Java library, the Venice 1.9.10+ :xchart module does not work with XChart versions lower than 3.8.0!
+**Note:** Due to incompatible API changes in the XChart 3.8.0 Java library, the Venice :xchart module does not work with XChart versions lower than 3.8.1!

 ## Line Chart